stvsever/LearnLanguage/README.md

 ## AI-Powered Tutor for Learning a New Language

 **LearnLanguage** is an interactive AI-driven language tutor that helps you practice vocabulary and phrases in a new language with minimal input.
 Simply provide a **concept** (a topic or instruction), and the system will generate a bilingual word list based on your request.
 You can then **listen** to the pronunciation of the words and phrases in your target language, making it easier to learn through auditory reinforcement.
+Finally, you can put your ortographic and/or phonological knowledge to the test in 'test mode'.

 ## Features